webage003/bigbangrke/charter/BigBangPackages.md

 * [Nexus](https://www.sonatype.com/nexus/repository-pro)
 * Scope:
-  * The Nexus OSS will not be supported as the licenced pro version is required for [HA and SAML SSO capabilities](https://www.sonatype.com/nexus/repository-oss-vs-pro-features)
+  * The Nexus OSS will not be supported as the licensed pro version is required for [HA and SAML SSO capabilities](https://www.sonatype.com/nexus/repository-oss-vs-pro-features)
-  * Only Licended Nexus Repository Pro will be supported
+  * Only Licensed Nexus Repository Pro will be supported

 Repository: